yy8597/soysaucejs/README.md

 	gem install bundle
 	bundle

 To create a build, run this command in the main directory.
 This compiles the CSS/JS, places the assets in the "build" directory, pushes it up to the CDN, and updates the readme.
+After you run this command, you must sync the files manually (bug in the rakefile at the moment).

 	rake v=[VERSION_NUMBER]
 	(ex. rake v=1.0.5)